 Have a Reliable Support System in Place

 Staying connected can be done whether you celebrate at home or out of town.
 If you’re going out of town for a family get-together, local support groups in the area can be enough to get you through your time spent away from home.
 Daily phone calls with your sponsor may also help things along.
-And if at all possible, you can invite a supportive friend to come along with you for an out-of-town family get-together.
+And if possible, invite a supportive friend to accompany you for an out-of-town family get-together.

 Be On the Lookout for Cues and Triggers